40 miles - Biking Alone on I-10 and U.S. Highway 60 Thru Brenda AZ, Hope AZ, Harcuvar AZ - February 14, 2017

 "Where She Danced" is one of the mottos of Salome, which is related to the founding of the town.

-You'll have to ask a local to get the details the next time you're in Salome. :)
+You'll have to ask a local to get the details the next time you're there. :)

 I ate at the cafe next to Dan's Cactus Bar and had a green chile cheeseburger with tater tots.
 It was so good!